-I was born and raised in the Southern California area — born in Los Angeles, raised in the unincorporated area of Hacienda Heights and now live on the edge of Ventura County.
+I was born and raised in the Southern California area — born in Los Angeles, raised in the unincorporated area of Hacienda Heights and now live in the San Fernando Valley.
 If you asked whether I consider myself a blogger or a journalist, well, I would have to admit I was a blogger first, then I went to school to become a journalist.
 I became obsessed with journalism at the Cal State Fullerton Daily Titan, where I somehow became known as intimidating, no-nonsense and aggressive.
 Go figure!
 I honed my craft at places like the Arizona Republic, City News Service here in LA and really got thrown into the fire at the Glendale News-Press, where I became forever linked to my coverage of the Glendale Police sexual harassment trial.
-I have covered cops, courts, fire, education, business and politics and have spent the past nearly 9 years as an online news producer at CBS2/KCAL9.
+I have covered cops, courts, fire, education, business and politics and have spent the past 10 years as an online news producer at CBS2/KCAL9.

 Whilst on this journey of being a blogger/journalist, I met this guy who wanted to be a freelancer at the college paper of which I was news editor.
 Fast forward three or so years later and we got married under an arch of trees in San Pedro’s Pt.
 Fermin Park.
 Trinity is a journalist too, so he actually encourages me to run toward the fires rather than away, since he knows that’s what we do.
 He still doesn’t like my habit of taking pictures while driving, though.
-And the last two years have been busy — in 2010, we welcomed a baby boy we named Michael; in 2011, we welcomed another boy we named Christopher.
+And the last few years have been busy — in 2010, we welcomed a baby boy we named Michael; in 2011, we welcomed another boy we named Christopher.
 In 2014, we welcomed our last baby, a boy named Elliott — and no, he was not an attempt for a girl.
 Actually, I enjoy having all boys, but they are definitely a lot of work!